 Fougasse is actually a type of bread, not a dish.
 However, it is a traditional food in the Provence region and should not be missed!
 Typically, the dough is shaped into the lattice, it can be a leaf or a wheat stalk.
 The shaping makes it possible to pull the bread into smaller pieces.
 Fougasse contains olive chunks and a mixture of fresh herbs according to the season.
 In Monaco, Fougasse is rather sweet and topped with almonds and nuts.
 Boulangerie Veziano is an old French style bakery that offers many types of bread.
 Grab a fougasse here if you want to have a traditional touch.

 Address: Rue de la Pompe, 2 – 06600, Antibes

 4. SALAD NIÇOISE

-The salad with Nice style – another very famous dish from Nice which is known all over the world.
-Even though the ingredients seem quite distant from each other, the whole mixture of them creates a unique balance.
-Salad Niçoise is a mixture of tomato, tuna or anchovies, olive, green French beans and a boiled egg – which should be the only cooked ingredient in the salad.
-The other ingredients are simply referred to as crudités – they should be raw.
+The salad Nice is another very famous dish from Nice!
+Even though the ingredients seem quite different from each other, the whole mixture of them creates a unique balance.
+Salad Niçoise is a mixture of tomato, tuna or anchovies, olives, green French beans and a boiled egg – which should be the only cooked ingredient in the salad.
+The other ingredients are simply referred to as crudités meaning that they are raw.
 If you are having Pan Bagnat -which is a sandwich filled with salad Niçoise you can also taste some vinegar inside along with olive oil.
 Lou Balico serves both of the specialties, salad, and the pan bagnat.
 The restaurant is famous for real Niçoise cuisine so you can’t go wrong!